-Select turgrass varieties from those listed in the most current University of Maryland Publication, Agronomy Memo #77, "Turfgrass Cultivar Recommendations for Maryland"
+Select turforass varieties from those listed in the most current University of Maryland Publication, Agronomy Memo #77, "Turfgrass Cultivar Recommendations for Maryland"

 Choose certified material.
 Certified material is the best guarantee of cultivar purity.
-The certification program of the Maryland Department of Agriculture, Turf and Seed Section, provides a reliable means of consumer protection and assures a pure genetic line d.
-Till areas to receive seed by disking or other approved methods to a depth of 2 to 4 inches, level and rake the areas to prepare a proper seedbed.
-Remove stones and debris over 1 1/2 inches in diameter The resulting seedbed must be in such condition that future moving of grasses will pose no difficulty.

-Ideal Times of Seeding for Turf Grass Mixtures Western MD: March 15 to June 1, August 1 to October 1 (Hardiness Zones: 5b, 6a) Central MD: March 1 to May 15, August 15 to October 15 (Hardiness Zone: 6b) Southern MD, Eastern Shore: March 1 to May 15, August 15 to October 15 e.
-If soil moisture is deficient, supply new seedings with adequate water for plant growth ( 1/2 to 1 inch every 3 to 4 days depending on soil texture) until they are firmly established.
+The certification program of the Maryland Department of Agriculture, Turf and Seed Section, provides a reliable means of consumer protection and assures a pure genetic line Ideal Times of Seeding for Turf Grass Mixtures Western MD: March 15 to June 1, August 1 to October 1 (Hardiness Zones: 5b, 6a) Central MD: March 1 to May 15, August 15 to October 15 (Hardiness Zone: 6b) Southern MD, Eastern Shore: March 1 to May 15, August 15 to October 15 d.
+Till dreas to receive seed by disking or other approved methods to a depth of 2 to 4 inches, level and rake the areas to prepare a proper seedbed.
+Remove stones and debris over 1 1/2 inches in diameter The resulting seedbed must be in such condition that future moving of grasses will pose no difficulty. e.
+If soil moisture is deficient, supply new seedings with adequate water for plant growth (1/2 to 1 inch every 3 to 4 days depending on soil texture) until they are firmly established.
 This is especially true when seedings are made late in the planting season, in abnormally dry or hot seasons, or on adverse sites.